vchuynh/Twitch-Suite/README.md

 # Features
 - Automatically log Twitch chats of up to 10 channels
-- Notfication when a channel goes live
+- Discord notfication when a channel goes live
+- User, stream, and message data saved in SQLITE database
 - Ability to upload completed logs to a discord channel
-- Ability to read chat from console
+- Ability to read chat from python console

 # TODO
-- ~Implement a watchlist of Twitch channels that the autolog command uses rather than direct specification.~
-- ~Fix/implement embed notification for when channels go live.~
 - Insert Twitch messages into a searchable SQL database that can export filterable datasets.
-- Capture user related metadata of chat messages
 - Capture non-user related notifications/messages in Twitch Chats e.g, bit donations
-- Implement logging chat at any time for multiple channels
-- Record livestreams
+- Implement livestream recording